Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 26 - Top-K and Top-P.
 Top-K filters outs the top words from rest and Top-P combines the top words confidence to hit the targeted percentage.
 Weak point :
   If the Top-K value is too low then the model will become a repetitive program.

+*Day 27 - Fine-Tuner.
+It is just a chatbot which trains on pre-questions and their answers, to provede assistance.
+Weak point :
+  As i said earlier, the model needs the data before asking question to it.
+You would have to update it's data and train it everytime if you want to add sometihing new.
+  Plus it is still partially incompelet, it stil need to answer the question that it currently just understands.